 STOP!
 I know you wanted to go straight into doing the exercise…don’t deny it!
 Please promise us to warm up every time you do any heavy resistance work.
 This way you will benefit by having a better workout, steady progress and minimal chance of having an injury.

 You will be needing a resistance band and something to attach it to.
-The easiest way is using a door anchor, but you can also attach it to pull up bar or anything else which is stable and has a sufficient height.
+The easiest way is using a door anchor, but you can also attach it to a pull-up bar or anything else which is stable and has a sufficient height.
 We also recommend getting gloves when you use resistance bands.
 This will ensure your skin doesn’t have to experience the friction of the band.
 These Workout Gloves are great!

-These 7 steps will give you the perfect Lat Pulldown:
+The 6 steps that will give you the perfect Lat Pulldown:

-- Attach the band to the top of the door with a door anchor or anything else – the higher the better
+- Attach the band to the top of a door with a door anchor

 - Repeat for reps